ZoranWong/pure-container/README.md

 ```
 ## What is it
 - pure-container is a container library which is builded on javascript(es6).You can use it in your nodejs project or web front-end project.
+- pure-container can help you easy to organize objects which in your js project.
+- it also can be used as object factory and provider a easy way to create object by the name which you registered to container

 ## How to use it
 - import container to your es6 project and using in the project